stefek99/Angular-ES6-class-coding-exercise/ENHANCEMENTS.md

 * disallow editing multiple rows at the same time?
 * force finishing operation before adding new entry?
 * timout operation after 20s of in-action?

+ADMIN INTERFACE...
+HMMM...

+(tempted to make it a separate app so the code is not visible to the users)

+On the other hand Firebase rules are making it secure!